 Creating an Ayurveda Haircare Lifestyle

 After you figure out your dosha, prioritize treating your hair accordingly—and perhaps most importantly, regularly.
 “The art here is to really think of treating your hair as a lifestyle and not something that is done occasionally,” says Michelle.
 Treating your hair as a matter of practice is more transformative than doing something just once and expecting it to have a lasting effect.
-“Indulging in weekly deep conditioning treatments (I advise an overnight hair mask with liberal application the night before you shampoo) is incredibly helpful.
-Also, just like our skin, our hair needs protection from the environment and a small amount on dry hair can really help keep your locks looking shiny and healthy,” notes Michelle.
+“Indulging in weekly deep conditioning treatments is incredibly helpful.
+Also, just like our skin, our hair needs protection from the environment,” notes Michelle.

-Ultimately, when you turn to something like Ayruveda, you’re taking a holistic approach to haircare.
-“Ayurveda is the full picture—you are addressing the mental aspect (stress can be a huge trigger for hair loss) as well as the physical (eating foods rich in vitamins and minerals).
-When you use ingredients that are trusted by billions of people over 5,000 years, it is a very powerful tool!”
+Ultimately, when you turn to something like Ayurveda, you’re taking a holistic approach to haircare.
+“Ayurveda is the full picture—you are addressing the mental aspect as well as the physical.
+When you use ingredients that are trusted by billions of people over 5,000 years, it is a very powerful tool.”

 Michelle reminds us that it’s not just about what your products are made out of, but the potency of the ingredients.
 “I would stress that the quality of the ingredients you use on your hair is just as important as the ingredients themselves.
 Just because something is organic does not mean that it is made with the best extraction methods.
 You really want the vitamins and minerals to be as active as possible if you want to see results.”

 And of course, consistency is key.
 “Building your hair ritual as an ongoing practice will really help you see changes.
-Just like you can’t go to the gym a few times a month to see results, hair is the same way—you need to find a way to make this a part of your routine.”
+Just like you can’t go to the gym a few times a month to see results, hair is the same way.
+You need to find a way to make Ayurveda a part of your haircare routine.”